-Learn how to make Birria Quesadillas, the latest flavor packed Mexican food trend you don't want to miss.
-Pair this perfectly spiced shredded beef with Oaxaca cheese and corn tortillas to make a show stopping Birria quesatacos.
-Turn an ordinary meal into something spectacular with this crowd favorite.
+Make one of our favorite dishes, Birria Quesadillas, the latest flavor packed Mexican food trend you don't want to miss.
+We love pairing this spiced shredded beef with Oaxaca cheese and corn tortillas to make a Birria quesatacos.

 Jump to:

-- Bone-in beef short ribs-This adds a rich added flavor on top of the already tender chick roast.
+- Bone-in beef short ribs add a rich flavor on top of the already tender chicken roast.

 - Guajillo chilis, Pasilla chilis- A unique flavor that will make this quesadilla meat taste just like you've had at your favorite Mexican Restaurant.

-2. Add cut roma tomatoes and white onions to the a large stock pot and cook in oil.
+- Add cut Roma tomatoes and white onions to a large stock pot and cook in oil.

-3. Next add in the apple cider vinegar, chilis,spices and water until the vegetables are covered.
+- Next, add in the apple cider vinegar, chilis, spices, and water until the vegetables are covered.
 Boil for 15 minutes.

-4. Blend the sauce and vegetables in a high speed blender.
+- Blend the sauce and vegetables in a high-speed blender.
 Add the chuck roast to the pot and pour the sauce over the top until it is covered.
 Simmer, covered, for 2 hours.

-5. Once the meat is cooked assemble the quesadillas with the Oaxaca cheese, cilantro, and meat on a corn tortilla.
+- Once the meat is cooked, assemble the quesadillas with the Oaxaca cheese, cilantro, and meat on a corn tortilla.

-6. Cook in a skillet until golden brown on each side and cheese is melted.
+- Cook in a skillet until golden brown on each side and the cheese is melted.

 Hint: If you want to simmer the meat longer than 2 hours, make sure you add a ½ cup of liquid for every hour you add on.